kluopaja/ot-harjoitustyo/README.md

 shoot: u
 ```

 They keymaps can be configured by modifying the `assets/keys.json` file.
 Please note that in single player mode the keymappings for player 1 will
 be used.

+### Results
+The results view will be shown automatically after the game has finished.

 ### Levels